-- The Configure Group table displays the following: - All configured outlet groups on the current device. - The outlets in each group by outlet number. - Any outlet groups on other devices with which a global outlet group is synchronized.
-Each device is identified by its IP address if using network mode.
-Each global outlet is displayed in bold text. - · The Global Outlet Overview section displays the following: - The IP address of the current device. - The IP address of any devices that contain global outlets that are available to be synchronized with outlet groups on other devices. - All global outlets configured on the devices, regardless of whether they are synchronized with outlet groups on the current device.
+- The Configure Group table displays the following: - All configured outlet groups on the current Rack PDU. - The outlets in each group by outlet number. - Any outlet groups on other Rack PDUs with which a global outlet group is synchronized.
+Each Rack PDU is identified by its IP address if using network mode, or Display ID if using Network Port Sharing over In/Out ports.
+Each global outlet is displayed in bold text. - The Global Outlet Overview section displays the following: - The IP address or Display ID of the current Rack PDU. - The IP address or Display ID of any Rack PDUs that contain global outlets that are available to be synchronized with outlet groups on other Rack PDUs. - All global outlets configured on the Rack PDUs, regardless of whether they are synchronized with outlet groups on the current Rack PDU.